courtesan and monk, we sleep under one roof together, moon in a field of clover ~ Basho

-“You’re thinking about Christian monks, the ones who lived in dank cells, ate lentils and hard bread; the ones who whipped themselves.
-Think instead about Basho, the Japanese monk who traveled extensively, shared his poetry with peasants and samurai nobles, loved flowers, enjoyed the company of women.
+“You’re thinking about Christian monks, the ones who lived in dank cells, ate lentils and hard bread, the ones who whipped themselves.
+Think instead of Basho, the Japanese monk who traveled extensively, shared his poetry with peasants and samurai nobles, loved flowers, enjoyed the company of women, the warmth of taverns.
 Think more of a European troubadour with haiku as his song.”

 I'm a wanderer so let that be my name— the first winter rain ~ Basho